Bulford Kiwi: Viewing and access

 Views of the kiwi are largely obscured, as the straight-ahead view is from within the camp.
 The kiwi is visible from Tidworth Road which passes the kiwi from the left at a skewed angle, and it is possible to walk up from there to the kiwi.
 Very distorted views of the kiwi from the right of the hill can be seen from Woodhenge and from near Stonehenge.

 Nearby

 There have been several military hill figures in Wiltshire, and this is the only surviving example which does not depict a badge.
-Roughly 20 miles from the Bulford Kiwi are the Fovant Badges, a group of eight military badges cut mostly by camps in World War I. There used to be more badges on the hill, and there are two more recently restored nearby at Sutton Mandeville; an outline of Australia is nearby in Compton Chamberlayne.
+Roughly 20 miles from the Bulford Kiwi are the Fovant Badges, a group of eight military badges (and two other badges) cut mostly by camps in World War I. There used to be more badges on the hill, and there are two more recently restored nearby at Sutton Mandeville; an outline of Australia is nearby in Compton Chamberlayne.
 Another nearby military badge is Lamb Down Military Badge near Codford St. Mary.